-The Therfield Regulation Trust Notes to the Financial Statements For the year ended 31 December 2020
+The Therfield Regulation Trust Notes to the Financial Statements For the year to 31 December 2021

 1. Accounting policies

 - a) The accounts have been prepared on a receipts and payments basis. - b) The financial statements have been prepared under Section 133 of the Charities Act 2011 and in accordance with Charity Commission guidance.